 Many UAD plug-ins include additional individual factory presets in addition to the factory bank that is accessed from within the host.
 The additional factory presets are automatically installed to the default locations listed above.
-To access the additional presets, use the Load Preset function in the Settings menu.
+To access the additional presets, use the Load Preset function in the Settings menu within the UAD Toolbar.